310mc/https-310mc.github.io-tl/source/_posts/management_story/midori.md

 {% endbubble %}

 {% bubble Midori %}
-Oh no, the ones out of shape have lost value, that’s all.
+Don't worry, the ones out of shape have lost value, that’s all.

 We can’t really sell them anymore, so you’re actually helping us out a lot…
 {% endbubble %}